wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Color picker support for fields
 * Advanced (conditional) quantity input and backorder management for products and variations
 * Advanced email handling: More than one cc and bcc email; specify contexts in which to use cc and bcc emails

+= Priceable product extras =

+WooCommerce Extra Guys Swiss Knife for WooCommerce:

+* Product extras
+* All field types and file upload, color picker, html inject and terms
+* Customer price
+* Extra quantity input and possibility to bind extra to product quantity
+* Shows up before customers add a product to the cart
+* Optional/Conditional presentation
+* Extras are grouped into extra packages and you can attach as many extra packages to a product or product variation as you want.

 == Upgrade Notice ==